|

 normal and you may find that your energy level drops.

-body runs at a faster than normal speed, making you burn more
+body runs at a faster than normal speed which will burn more

 calories.
 When your metabolism reverts to normal, you may gain a few